danielfett/draft-dpop/main.md

     header of the JWT,
  1. the `htm` claim matches the HTTP method value of the HTTP request in which the JWT was received,
- 1. the `htu` claims matches the HTTP URI value for the HTTP request in which the JWT was received, ignoring any query and fragment parts,
+ 1. the `htu` claims matches the HTTPS URI value for the HTTP request in which the JWT was received, ignoring any query and fragment parts,
  1. the token was issued within an acceptable timeframe (see (#Token_Replay)), and